bgoonz/web-dev-notes-resource-site/2-content/USEFUL/Regex Everything You Need To Know - CodePicky.md

 `/\S/` is the same thing as `/[^\s]/` and it matches anything but a space character.

-Because, if you remember, the `^` means “anything but”.
+Because, if you remember, the `^` means "anything but".

 ### Word Boundary